Assisted Living: Sign Up Early, Visit Often!

 What are some of the changes?

 Fees are one of them.
-More payment options are available and people can move into the community without a down payment.
+More payment options are available and people can move into the Visit early and sign up oftencommunity without a down payment.
 The fee schedule depends on the initial payment and the size of the apartment.
 Ever since we signed up we envisioned ourselves in a two bedroom apartment and we still do.

 At the time, the number of two-bedroom units was limited.
 Now, they are plentiful and the square footage varies.
 The marketing director referred to a framed plan on the wall and showed us the floors where one-bedroom units were joined together to form a two-bedroom apartment.